Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 • Adhering to the installation instructions outlined by the manufacturer for the best results.

-Planning to installation: navigating the process
+From planning to installation: key stages in the process

 Planning the installation of a clamp-on flow meter involves several steps.
 Factors to consider include: